dustinpfister/blog_posts/_posts/js-event-listeners.md

 layout: post
 categories: js
 id: 360
-updated: 2019-08-06 12:56:45
+updated: 2019-08-06 14:10:49
-version: 1.14
+version: 1.15
 ---

 In javaScript event listeners are methods that fire when a given event happens, such as when a mouse button is clicked, or an element looses focus.
+Event listeners can be used to create an application that is event driven rather than, or in combination with some kind of of main update loop.
+In many projects events are used at least to some extent as a way to capture user input, and use that input to change behavior, or mutate the state of the application.
 In this post I will be covering the use of [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) as a way to attach events to elements in client side javaScript.

 <!-- more -->